 Cycle lanes and bus lanes

 Just because there is a cycle lane, it does not mean you have to use it!
 All too often, pedestrians step straight off the pavement into cycle lanes, which is a common reason cyclists do not use them.
 Unfortunately for the 80% of motorists (IAM RoadSmart, 2020) who thought it should be compulsory for cyclists to use cycle lanes if they are there, the new changes still do not require their use.
 Surprisingly, Rule 65 states that many bus lanes may be used by cyclists.
 Care must be taken of people getting on and off the bus and cyclists must not pass between the kerb and a bus when it is at the stop.
 This is worth considering during rush hour.

-With the theory test only becoming a mandatory part of driving since 1 July 1996, it may be that you have never taken a theory test or have not consulted the Highway Code since you took your test.
+With the theory test only becoming a mandatory part of driving on 1 July 1996, it may be that you have never taken a theory test or have not consulted the Highway Code since you took your test.
 It is therefore questionable as to whether these new changes will have much of an impact on road users unless they are widely publicised.
 Recent surveys of road users who were informed of the amendments suggest that the majority of road users are not in favour of the proposed changes, believing it will increase conflict, resulting in more ‘road rage’ incidents and more cyclists being injured, the antithesis of the purpose of the changes.
 With cycling becoming ever more popular, it is inevitable that drivers will see more and more cyclists on the roads.
-It is important to remember that cyclists and drivers have the same legal rights, and it is important to be considerate of all road users and knowing each other’s respective obligations under the Highway Code is one step towards increased safety on the roads.
+It is important to remember that cyclists and drivers have the same legal rights, and it is important to be considerate of all road users knowing each other’s respective obligations under the Highway Code is one step toward increased safety on the roads.